Patan After Dark — Evening Guide to Durbar Square & Cafés

 Patan has one of the densest event calendars in the valley:

 - Theatre at Shilpee Theatre (Battisputali, nearby) — regular productions in Nepali and English.
+Small house; book ahead.

 - Patan Museum events — occasional lectures, workshops, and special exhibitions.
+The museum garden is one of the loveliest in the city.

 Browse the full cultural events calendar for what's on this week.